babel-publishing/howto/README.md

   * Click New Repo.
   * We'll call it https://github.com/babel-publishing/howto but you can call yours anything.
-  * Then click "Initialize this repository with a README" and set it to use The Unlicense.
+  * Then click "Initialize this repository with a README".
+We'll set ours to use The Unlicense.

 ### 2. clone it locally